KronosDP/os232/Notes/index.md

 ```

 *Congratulations, you've build LFS.*

+# Final note
+Notice that you haven't clean the folder that you've extracted.
+Please make your own script to do that cuz I'm too lazy.
+I've been doing this for the past week and I enjoyed it, but I need to touch grass and do other stuffs.
+Thanks :D. Note that you need to clean it, or else you'll get jorok points?

 # Total Time
 Well idk, I haven't test the script yet.
 Againt *I haven't test the script yet*.
 All I know is just leave it and go to sleep.